Title: Healthcare Quality Improvement Intern

 The Hospital of Central Connecticut's Volunteer Services Department is an integral component of organization, providing compassionate, customer-service driven volunteers of the highest-quality trained in clinical and non-clinical areas who demonstrate our core values of integrity, caring, excellence and safety.

-The Intern will implement the principles of the LEAN Six Sigma methodology of eliminating waste and optimizing operations.
-The Lean Model, adapted from the work of Taichi Ohno, who developed the Toyota Production System, also encourages building a culture, one that respects all employees and enables employees to pursue opportunities to improve their work and share ideas for continuous improvement.
+The Intern will implement the principles of the LEAN Six Sigma methodology of eliminating waste and optimizing operations in all of the above.
+The Lean Model, adapted from the work of Taichi Ohno, who developed the Toyota Production System, also encourages building a culture - one that respects all employees and enables employees to pursue opportunities to improve their work and share ideas for continuous improvement.
 Lean Six Sigma is a core business principle practiced world-wide and will teach the Intern valuable, professional work experience which can be used in a variety of careers.

 This Job Description may be amended by mutually written agreement of all parties, including Supervising Manager of Volunteer Services, Summer Intern and Funder.

-The health, wellness and safety of the communities we serve, including the student Intern, are of utmost concern, to The Hospital of Central Connecticut.
+The health, wellness and safety of the communities we serve, including the student Intern, are of utmost concern to The Hospital of Central Connecticut.
 We employ strict guidelines to ensure the safety of our employees, patients and the public.
-Best Practices as dictated by the CDC, the CT Department of Public Health and The Hospital of Central Connecticut, as well as other governmental agencies and authorities, will detail the employment, health, HR and safety policies and procedures of all HOCC staff, including the Student Intern.
-The Intern will be required to complete a comprehensive Hospital Orientation, abide by all COVID health and safety guidelines (including SafePass check-ins screenings and hand hygiene), wear an approved protective mask (while on Hospital properties) and quarantine if exposed to COVID.
-HOCC also provides substantive COVID resources and materials via our intranet site which the Intern will be able to access.
-If at any time the Intern should have any concerns regarding COVID, a candid conversation can be had directly with the Volunteer Services Manager or a member of HR.
+Best practices as dictated by the CDC, the CT Department of Public Health and the Hospital, as well as other governmental agencies and authorities, will detail the employment, health, HR and safety policies and procedures of all THOCC staff, including the student Intern.
+The Intern will be required to complete a comprehensive Hospital Orientation, abide by all COVID-19 health and safety guidelines (including SafePass check-ins screenings and hand hygiene), wear an approved protective mask (while on Hospital properties) and quarantine if exposed to COVID-19.
+If at any time the Intern should have any concerns regarding COVID-19, a candid conversation can be had directly with the Volunteer Services Manager or a member of HR.

-College students pursuing an Associates Degree or Above of at least 18 years of age at time of Application interested in or currently majoring in healthcare administration, healthcare management, community healthy, health education, public health, human resources or information technology.
+College students pursuing an Associate’s Degree or above of at least 18 years of age at time of application interested in or currently majoring in healthcare administration, healthcare management, community healthy, health education, public health, human resources or information technology.
 This individual should possess strong communication, interpersonal and organization skills with an ability to multi-task in a public-facing environment.
 A working knowledge of Microsoft Office programs (Excel, Word, etc.) and desire to learn new technologies (i.e. VSYS, e-learning, Zoom, VMR, etc.) is a must.
 This individual should be willing to work collaboratively with others and feel comfortable working independently while demonstrating discretionary effort.
-The individual must complete General Hospital Safety Orientation, must agree to abide by HIPPA privacy and confidentiality laws and possess Professional Behavior.
+The individual must complete General Hospital Safety Orientation, must agree to abide by HIPPA privacy and confidentiality laws, and possess professional behavior.
 A required health form must be completed and submitted before beginning Internship.

-The Intern should be flexible in taking on tasks, able to function in a fast-paced, diverse environment, committed to helping others and a Team player.
-The Hospital of Central Connecticut serves members of diverse cultures, ethnicities and communities in the greater New Britain community.
+The Intern should be flexible in taking on tasks, able to function in a fast-paced, diverse environment, committed to helping others, and a team player.
+The Hospital of Central Connecticut serves members of diverse cultures, ethnicities, and communities in the greater New Britain community.
 In addition to fluent English, an ability to speak/read Polish and/or Spanish would be an additional asset to the Volunteer Services role.